top of page

 These parries can also be used to form counter wards, or defensive positions offering some passive protection.
 The difference between a parry and a counter ward is that the parry is made actively (i.e. it meets the incoming cut), whereas the counter ward is made before the opponent cuts, and is to discourage an attack.

-It is common for people to use the 'half shield' counter ward, although I'm not sure i.33 wants us to do this, and people probably use it excessively.
+In modern practice, it is common for people to use the 'half shield' counter ward nearly all the time, although I'm not sure i.33 wants us to do this, and people probably use it excessively.
 It is a good defensive position, however.

 Binds